Return to top

 Indian spiced breakfast oatmeal cooking in a pot on the stove.

-Garnish And Serve: When cooked, sprinkle fresh coriander leaves, if using, and a squeeze of lime juice before serving.
+Garnish and serve: Finally, I sprinkle with fresh coriander leaves and a squeeze of lime juice before serving.

 Indian oats recipe cooking in a pot on the stove.